lsst-sqre/sqr-066/index.rst

 - The lab controller should also support launching privileged pods for administrative maintenance outside of the Notebook Aspect.
   This will require a new API protected by a different scope, not ``admin:notebook``, since JupyterHub should not have access to create such pods.

-- A more detailed specification of the configuration for provisioning init containers should be added, either here or (preferrably) in operational documentation once this lab controller has been implemented.
+- A more detailed specification of the configuration for provisioning init containers should be added, either here or (preferably) in operational documentation once this lab controller has been implemented.

 - The routes to return information about pods and prepull configurations are likely to need more detail.
   The draft REST API specifications in this document should be moved into code and replaced with documentation generated by OpenAPI, similar to what was done for Gafaelfawr_.